roxensox/WeatherWatcherTUI/README.md

 ## Developer Notes
 - Update the refresh interval or displayed keys in `processing.py` -> `Config`
-- To Packaged and run globally using uv:
+- To package and run globally using uv:
 ```bash
 uv tool install .
 weatherwatcher